-Chris Kibler enters his third season as head coach of the Hiram College men's basketball program in 2016-17.
+Chris Kibler enters his sixth season as head coach of the Hiram College men's basketball program in 2019-20.
 Kibler also served as a Assistant Coach for the Terriers for three seasons, from 2010-13.

 In 2015-16, Kibler led Hiram to its best season since 1972-73, posting a 19-8 record and the program's best finish of third in the NCAC.
-In addition, the Terriers posted a 95-87 win over Kenyon for the program's first NCAC Tournament victory.
+In addition, the Terriers earned their first national and regional ranking, beat No. 4 Ohio Wesleyan and posted a 95-87 win over Kenyon for the program's first NCAC Tournament victory.
 For his efforts, Kibler was tabbed as NCAC Coach of the Year.

 Kibler led the Terriers to a 11-14 overall record in his first season in 2014-15.
 The season included the best start for the program in 40 years and the first season sweep of Wittenberg in program history.

 He spent the 2013-14 season as an assistant coach at NCAA Division II University of Charleston (W.Va.) and helped the Golden Eagles claim the inaugural Mount East Tournament Championship and make a third appearance in nine seasons in the NCAA D-II National Tournament after posting a 21-9 overall record.